NOTE: The content on this page was last updated on October 24th, 2017.

 Hotel El Bosque (Monteverde)

 Hotel Mimos (Manuel Antonio)

 *one apartment room that sleeps up to 6 people is available in the lagoon building (the room is not advertised on the hotel’s website–thanks to blog reader Janet I. for this tip!)

 Hotel Yoko Termales (Bagaces)

 La Rosa De America (Alajuela/San Jose)

-- Many hotels will offer quintuple occupancy.
-For the time being, we have not listed hostels below (since we typically do not recommend hostel accommodations for families with young children), however for the benefit of other travellers reading this page, hostels (specifically, quintuple private rooms) are the least expensive accommodation option for a group of 5 adults.
+Many hostels will offer quintuple occupancy.
+For the time being, we have not listed hostels above (since we typically do not recommend hostel accommodations to families with young children), however for the benefit of other travellers reading this page, hostels (specifically, quintuple private rooms) are the least expensive accommodation option for a group of 5 adults.